Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 ## Displaying Mokens in Your Project

 Projects can integrate mokens in their project by displaying mokens.
 The metadata for displaying mokens can be found using the https://api.mokens.io API.
 The `tokenURI(uint256 _tokenId)` function uses the https://api.mokens.io API.
 It returns the appropriate URL for the supplied tokenId.
+For example here is the URL for Moken 5:  https://api.mokens.io/moken/5.json

 ## Integrating with Mokens at the Contract Level